rajujakkula/easy-appointment/README.md

 # This is a web application for finding Hospitals and Booking an appointment

-this application is built on new technology using react.js
+this application is built on  technology using react.js , firebase

-To start this application in localhost:-
+To run the application
-   > install the react app using  node package manager " npx ";
+   > clone the application into the local repository and run it using the node package manager
-   > Replace original files with the downloaded files.
-   > Now type "npm start" in your vscode terminal.